Ivan Soldo: 2021 season

 Soldo missed the entirety of the 2021 season as he rehabilitated a serious knee injury from 2020.

 Port Adelaide (2024-)

 At the conclusion of the 2023 season, Soldo was traded to in exchange for a package including a future second round draft pick.

+During the 2026 preseason, Soldo ruptured his ACL and was ruled out for the 2026 AFL season.

 Playing style

 Soldo plays in the ruck, and is especially notable as a tap ruckman with a special ability for winning hitouts.
 He is less developed at groundball aspects of the role.